tahoe-lafs/tahoe-lafs/pyfec/README.txt

  * Performance Measurements

-On Peter's fancy Intel Mac laptop (Core Duo 2?), it encoded from a file at about 6.2 million bytes per second.
+On Peter's fancy Intel Mac laptop (2.16 GHz Core Duo), it encoded from a file at about 6.2 million bytes per second.

 On my old PowerPC G4 867 MHz Mac laptop, it encoded from a file at about 1.3 million bytes per second.

-On my Athlon 64 2.4 GHz workstation (running Linux), it encoded from a file at about 3.7 million bytes per second and decoded at about 5.5 million bytes per second.
+On my Athlon 64 2.4 GHz workstation (running Linux), it encoded from a file at about 4.9 million bytes per second and decoded at about 5.8 million bytes per second.